-At a later date, I would look forward to testifying on the importance to inter-national security of tackling climate issues in a strategic, comprehensive, and realistic way through a global solution to what is clearly a global challenge.
+At a later date, I would look forward to testifying on the importance to international security of tackling climate issues in a strategic, comprehensive, and realistic way through a global solution to what is clearly a global shallows.

+istic way through a global solution to what is clearly a global challenge.
 In the meantime, I would simply raise two considerations.

 Canceling the Keystone XL pipeline does not mean that the oil from Canadian oil sand deposits will go undeveloped, sparing the world some modest increment of carbon emissions.
-The Prime Minister of Canada-a country with strong carbon management policies-has promised that the country's oil sands will be developed; and Canada is making every arrangement to fulfill that pledge should the Keystone be canceled
+The Prime Minister of Canada-a country with strong carbon management policies-has promised that the country's oil sands will be developed; and Canada is making every arrangement to fulfill that pledge should the Keystone be canceled.

 In fact, if the Keystone pipeline is not approved, the perverse result would be that the hydrocarbons will go to countries with very poor environmental records rather than to the United States, where our regulations are comprehensive, strong, and enforced.
 Moreover, if not moved to market via an east-west pipeline alternative, the Canadian oil will continue being transported by means of trains and trucks that could produce a larger carbon footprint and generate even greater environmental risk.
 No less than five studies authored by federal agencies, including the Department of State, have concluded that the pipeline will have no net negative impact on the environment.
-To quote the administration's position directly, "the overall contribution to cumulative GHG impacts from proposed Project construction and operation would not constitute a substantive contribution to the U.S. or global emissions.
+To quote the administration's position directly, "the overall contribution to cumulative GHG impacts from proposed Project construction and operation would not constitute a substantive contribution to the U.S. or global emissions."